happykhan/bioinformatics-handbook/docs/quality-control/05-read-qc.md

 The answer is 133 isolates.
 So what yield should you aim for?
 The answer is what you hate to hear - it depends.
 It depends on your organism, and on your use case.
 As long as you do not hold me accountable I will tell you that in my work, I have gone as low as FIVE times coverage for analyses with read mapping, which is where individual reads are aligned to a reference; and as low as TWENTY times coverage to produce reasonable genome assemblies.
 However, for genome assemblies and most use cases I have encountered I would recommend genome coverage between 40 to 100.

-### Contamination (Sequence reads)
+## Contamination (Sequence reads)

-*Are the sequenced reads from the organism I am expecting?*.
-We usually have an idea of what organism has been sequenced in each sample, we may know this in terms of the species, or we may have more refined information in terms of the seqeunce type, serotype, lineage or clade.
+*Are the sequenced reads from the organism I am expecting?* We usually have an idea of what organism has been sequenced in each sample, we may know this in terms of the species, or we may have more refined information in terms of the seqeunce type, serotype, lineage or clade.
 This information is often from other molecular tests, or from the culturing protocol (e.g. selective media).
 We thus assume that the vast majority of sequenced reads of the sample should be consistent with this prior information.

+The simplest approach is to align or map the sequenced reads to a reference of the expected organims.
+This would entail:

+* Fetch a reference genome from [Genbank](https://www.ncbi.nlm.nih.gov/genbank/)
+* Map the sequenced reads to that reference
+* Assess how many reads mapped to the reference and how many did not.

+I prefer [minimap2](https://github.com/lh3/minimap2) as my read mapper of choice, as it's fast and had different modes to work with any sequencing technology (PacBio, ONT, Illumina).
+Bowtie2 is another good option.
+There are many read mappers and everyone has their favourite.

+!!! tip
+    It's very easy to get bogged down trying to pick the "best" tool.
+In cases such as this, where it is a simple check of my data, I reach for something that is appropriate, reliable, fast and familiar.

+Another easy way to check this is to use a tool that provides taxonomic classification of the sequenced reads.
+These tools usually compare sequenced reads to a database of known reference genomes and use this information to assign the taxonomy for each read.
+These numbers are then summarised into an overall breakdown of the abundance of each detected taxon.
+Again, there are many tools to perform this analysis.
+I reach for [Kraken2](https://ccb.jhu.edu/software/kraken2/), particularly for Illumina data.
+It is appropriate, reliable, fast and familiar.

+We will look at some alternative approaches in the section "Contamination (Genome assembly)"

+## Condition (Sequence reads)